 The adoption of data-driven technology affects every aspect of our society, and its use is creating opportunities as well as new ethical challenges.
-The Centre for Data Ethics and Innovation (CDEI) is an independent advisory body set up and tasked by the UK Government to investigate and advise on how we maximise the benefits of these technologies.
+The Centre for Data Ethics and Innovation (CDEI) is an independent advisory body set up and tasked by the UK Government to advise on how we maximise the benefits of these technologies.

 We bring people together from across sectors and society to shape practical recommendations for the government, as well as advice for regulators, and industry, that support responsible innovation and help build a strong, trustworthy system of governance.

 We have a unique role with a cross-sector remit.
 We are a connector between government and wider society, and have a unique mandate to advise the government.
-We will convene and build on the UK’s vast expertise in governing complex technology, innovation-friendly regulation and its global strength in research and academia.
+We convene and build on the UK’s vast expertise in governing complex technology, innovation-friendly regulation and its global strength in research and academia.

 We aim to give the public a voice in how data-driven technology is governed, promoting the trust that’s crucial for the UK to make the most of AI and data-driven technology.